 - Agency worker (all staff groups)

 - Contractors

-- Third Party Organisations (e.g., Kirklees Council/NHS/Locala/KNH etc.)
+- Third Party Organisations (e.g., Kirklees Council/ NHS/ Locala/ KNH etc.).

-- Written confirmation all Pre employment checks (role dependent) have been satisfactorily carried out
+- Written confirmation all pre employment checks (role dependent) have been satisfactorily conducted

 - At least one recruiter on the recruitment panel to be Safer Recruitment trained (refreshed every 3 years)

-- · Applications forms with complete employment history
+- Application forms with complete employment history

-- 2 x verified references inc. question disciplinary, substantiated allegations towards children and capability
+- 2 x verified references inc. questions on behaviours towards children, any ongoing or spent formal disciplinary issues, or substantiated LADO allegations and capability

 - DBS (+Barred list) where appropriate

 - Prohibition from Teaching

 - S128 checks (role dependent)

 - Qualifications (role dependant)

 - Right to Work in the UK

 - Appropriate checks for overseas employees

+- Online checks (role dependant)

 - Disclosure under Childcare Disqualification Regulations 2018 and Childcare Act 2006

-- References (Safer Recruitment)

-- Medical clearance
+- Medical clearance (role dependant)

-- Any disclosed information/Risk assessments shared with School/Academy
+- Any disclosed information/Risk assessments shared with School / Academy

 - Safeguarding awareness training

-12. Safeguarding Concern or Allegations Made About a Person Who is in a Position of Trust (Paid or Unpaid) with Children in Any Setting
+12. Safeguarding concern or allegations made about a person who is in a position of trust (paid or unpaid) with children, in any setting.

-All staff should follow the school whistle blowing policy if they have concerns in relation to a colleague.
+All staff should follow the school whistle blowing policy if they have concerns in relation to a colleague